 That time has come.
-While the federal debt has been paid off, the temporary tax on employers has been lifted, the Trust Fund balance is now at $2.98 billion, and employer’s taxes are some of the lowest in the country.
+While the federal debt has been paid off, the temporary tax on employers has been lifted, the Trust Fund balance is $2.7 billion as of December 2020, and employer’s taxes are the 4th lowest in the country.
 However, North Carolina’s system remains near the bottom of the rest of the nation in terms of its capacity to assist workers.
 Prior to HB 4, the Tax Foundation ranked North Carolina’s Unemployment Insurance program 5th most favorable for businesses in the U.S.

 The cuts made in 2013 resulted in three enormous problems and deficiencies for the state’s program:

 - Just 9 percent of jobless workers before COVID-19 in North Carolina received Unemployment Insurance (NOTE: This percent even for state UI was 46 percent in 2020).

 - The average duration of Unemployment Insurance in North Carolina is just 9.6 weeks, ranking 45th in the country.
 This short duration is, in part, a function of the state’s arbitrary sliding scale that ties the number of weeks of benefits to the state unemployment rate.
 North Carolina ranks last in the country for the percentage of workers exhausting benefits.